ttracyt/CO2-Emission/README.md

 About this project:

 Our objective for this assignmnet was to choose a global problem, collect datasets, and present our findings on Tabelau through dashboards.
+After we completed our project, I personally went beyond and made some changes and created new charts.

 My team members and I (a group of 3) chose 'Climate Change' as our topic, specifically focusing on the emission of Carbon Dixodie around the world.
 We chose climate change because our world is currently being affected by the effects of climate change such as the rising temperatures and melting glaciers.